Memories from the Royal Postmasters Gudhem Repeater Station

 The depot had deposited a dozen halters at the station, because the Remounts now and then broke out of the paddocks.

-In the evening, hundres of horses in the paddock would gather and work up a fierce momentum.
+In the evening, hundreds of horses in the paddock would gather and work up a fierce momentum.
 If the lead horses aimed poorly, the wood fence did not stand a second against the trampling horses who went straight through.

-Many a summer evenings we mobilized everyone to gather horses, walking loose on and along the roads.
+Many a summer evening we mobilized everyone to gather horses, walking loose on and along the roads.
 The traffic was not so dense in those days, so the evening bus just had to take it easy through the herd of horses.

 Overdragsstationen_fran_stationens_taklucka